kamyar-2020/web_page/index.md

 <ul><li><h3>My University Course</h3></li></ul>
 <blockquote><em>Computers are incridebly fast, accurate, and stupid; humans are incredibly slow, inaccurate and brilliant; together they are poweful beyond imagination.</em></blockquote>
 <p id = "Course">
-   As i mentioned before, the course i am studying in the University is <b style = "color : #15005C">Computer Engineering</b>. in this section i want to put some infomation about this course, in case if  you wanted to pick out this course.<br>
+   As i mentioned before, the course i am studying in the University is <b style = "color : #15005C">Computer Engineering</b>. in this section i want to put some infomation about this course, in case if you want to pick out this course.<br>
    Computer hardware engineers "research, design, develop and test computer systems and components such as processors, circuit boards, memory devices, networks and routers," according to the <b style = "color : #15005C">U.S. Bureau of Labor Statistics (BLS)</b>. <b style = "color : #15005C">Computer hardware</b> includes:</p>

    <ul style = "color : #15005C">